Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 When it comes to catch and release fishing in the USA, chances are if a good trout are caught in a lake by an angler, it is coming home for dinner, which would apply to any panfish species such as crappies and bluegill too.

-That being said, the catch and release culture in the USA has come on leaps and bounds, and it is very common these days, particularly in the fly fishing industry.
+That being said, America’s catch and release culture has come on leaps and bounds, and it is very common these days, particularly in the fly fishing industry.

 Specimen Hunter Fishing